Philip Roth may have given his last public talk

 Roth did not refer to those remarks on Wednesday.
 But when The Associated Press emailed his literary agent, Andrew Wylie, and asked whether Roth had given his last public talk, Wylie responded, “That’s his last.”

-If Wednesday night was his farewell, note that he was dressed in a dark jacket and pants, no tie, and shared the bill with The New York Racing Association, a neighbor and sponsor of Yaddo.
-He spoke briefly, but managed to leave the audience with a run of memorable images and turns of phrase.
+On Wednesday night, he spoke briefly but managed to leave the audience with a run of memorable images and turns of phrase.

 When he first came to Yaddo, he recalled that his closest companion was an Olivetti Lettera 22 typewriter on which, he lamented, he could “write nothing but crap.”
 He praised the healing powers of his “unprepossessing cabin,” the sandwich and celery stalk contained in his lunch pail and the decadent stack of pancakes he was served in the mornings.